 - Losses due to a leaking stuffing box: During the suction stroke air is sucked in through the stuffing box.
-This air obviously reduces the overall suction volume of the pump.
-During the discharge stroke liquid will leak through the stuffing box so that the quantity discharged is also reduced.
+This air reduces the overall suction volume of the pump.
+During the discharge stroke, the liquid will leak through the stuffing box to reduce the quantity discharged.

-- Leakage losses between piston and liner: The seal between the piston and liner may not be perfect, consequently during the discharge stroke some liquid may leak past the piston.
-It is also possible that during the suction stroke of a single-acting pump some air is drawn in past the piston.
+- Leakage losses between piston and liner: The seal between the piston and liner may not be perfect.
+Consequently, some liquid may leak past the piston during the discharge stroke.
+It is also possible that some air is drawn in past the piston during the suction stroke of a single-acting pump.

 - Leakage losses in suction lines: Leaks in the suction line may result in air being pulled into the drilling fluid flow during the suction stroke.

-- Air or gas absorbed in liquids: The liquid itself may contain gas or air either dissolved or transported as small bubbles.
-One of the most common causes of suction aeration is the mixing of drilling f luid or the adding of chemicals through the hopper.
+- Air or gas absorbed in liquids: The liquid may contain gas or air either dissolved or transported as small bubbles.
+One of the most common causes of suction aeration is mixing drilling fluid or adding chemicals through the hopper.

 The highest practical efficiency should be maintained by regularly checking and servicing the pump.